 - 2 cups light brown sugar

 - 1/2 teaspoon baking soda

-Pour over the pretzel and pecans and stir quick.
+- Pour over the pretzel and pecans and stir quickly.
 The sugar coating will start to harden fast.

 - Once it is mixed, pour onto a jelly roll pan or baking sheet and spread out.

 - Bake at 250F for 1 hour stirring every 15 minutes.